apollographql/apollo-client/react-docs/source/subscriptions.md

 With GraphQL subscriptions your client will be alerted on push from the server and you should choose the pattern that fits your application the most:

-* You can either use it as a notification and run any logic you want when it fires, for example alerting the user or refetching data
+* use it as a notification and run any logic you want when it fires, for example alerting the user or refetching data
-* Use the subscription's selection set to get data with the notification and merge that data into the store
+* use the data sent along with the notification and merge it directly into the store (existing queries are automatically notified)

-We will focus on the latter.
+`subscribeToMore` lets you do the latter easily.

-First you will need to define a GraphQL query and then extend it using `subscribeToMore` with the new data from the subscription.
+`subscribeToMore` is a function available on every query result in `react-apollo`.
+It works just like [`fetchMore`](/react/cache-updates.html#fetchMore), except that the update function gets called every time the subscription returns, instead of only once.

 Here is a regular query: